zhangxuelincode/Group_Stepdown_SLOPE/README.md

-# Group_Stepdown_SLOPE
+# SLOPE and Group Stepdown SLOPE for Controlled Feature Selection
-Codes for "Group Stepdown SLOPE for Controlled Feature Selection with Group Structures", submitted to Frontiers of Computer Science.
+### Codes for our paper, submitted to Frontiers of Computer Science.